Equality duty implementation

-The publication of Equality Priorities is a key requirement of the Public Sector Equality Duty.
-Our Equality Priorities 2014–2020 have been developed in line with the objectives set out in the University Strategy.
-These equality priorities have been established by evaluating and analysing our current data in relation to protected characteristics, understanding sector-wide issues that are also relevant to us, and by understanding the further work we need to do to develop our systems and processes in order to embed equality and diversity into our planning and performance monitoring processes.
+The publication of Equality Objectives is a key requirement of the Public Sector Equality Duty.
+Our Equality Objectives 2017–2020 have been developed in line with the objectives set out in the University Strategy.
+These equality objectives have been established by evaluating and analysing our current data in relation to protected characteristics, understanding sector-wide issues that are also relevant to us, and by understanding the further work we need to do to develop our systems and processes in order to embed equality and diversity and inclusion into our planning and performance monitoring processes.

 Leadership and governance

 Sheffield Hallam University's Board of Governors has legal accountability for compliance with the equality and diversity legislation.
 In considering its own composition, the Board will try to ensure that its membership embraces the widest possible variety of backgrounds, consistent with ensuring that the Board has the skills and experience necessary to carry out its responsibilities.